gennyble/wikarden/meta.md

 # Notes On The Garden
-Written in a combination of a smattering of markup languages called {wikarden-mark}.
+This place is written in a combination of a smattering of markup languages that I have dubbed {quark}.

+See what's {todo} and have a look at the {pocketbook}.